jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 This might be the only rule in the 10 crack commandments that people disagree with.
 First, the rule is pretty straightforward: don’t get the family involved with the business.

-People typically think of this type of situation as not hiring or working with family members.
-The pushback is that some of the most profitable and fulfilling businesses in the world have been started with family members.
+People typically think of this situation as not hiring or working with family members.
+The pushback is that some of the world's most profitable and fulfilling businesses have been started with family members.

 Working with family typically comes with a type of trust and reliability that you can’t hire and money can’t buy.
 However, there will be problems if your family isn’t on the same page as you, ambition, ability, or emotion-wise.